One of the most painful things that a woman can experience is having the man who’s supposed to love you not love you anymore.

 I’m talking about all the little touches that happen throughout the day when people are in love.

-When a man stops loving his wife, his body stops reaching for hers automatically.
+That’s why when a man stops loving his wife, his body stops reaching for hers automatically.

 He doesn’t lean into it, he doesn’t reciprocate it, but he doesn’t exactly push you away either.